 MILITIA "The Patriot Volunteers"

 The Patriot Volunteers are Arizona's Revolutionary War militia company.
-The majority of those who fought for the patriot cause during the Revolutionary War were civilian men, often with minimal or no training who turned out when needed, usually to defend their home area.
+The majority of those who fought for the patriot cause during the Revolutionary War were civilian men, sometimes with minimal or no training who turned out when needed, usually to defend their home area.
 These men were from every type of occupation, social level and background imaginable.
 Those portraying gentlemen, shopkeepers, mechanics, ministers, merchants, traders, peddlers, sailors, fishermen, trappers and frontier settlers are all welcome in the militia.
 Those portraying farmers are especially welcome as this class made up the majority of Americans at the time.
 Our Patriot Volunteers primarily represent militia of the American Revolution but are also able (with small adjustments) to portray the French & Indian War and other aspects of the Colonial era.

 RIFLEMEN

 These were men from the western areas of Virginia, Pennsylvania, the Carolinas and even the regions that would become Tennessee and Kentucky.
-(Those from the area that is now eastern Tennessee were known as "Over the Mountain Men".)
+(Those from the area that is now eastern Tennessee were known as "Over the Mountain Men.")
 They were expert with the rifle, a weapon virtually unused in the more settled areas.
-In military terms they had unique strengths and vulnerabilities which meant that their role on a tactical level was generally different from those of the Continental Line or the militia.
+In military terms they had unique strengths and vulnerabilities which meant that their role on a tactical level was different from that of the Continental Line or the militia.
 There are Indian allies among them.

 EUROPEAN ALLIES